SEVIS Reporting Requirements

 Your EV Program “Responsible Officer” is Susan Sams.
 Please see “contact us” information below for details on how to contact Susan Sams.

 As your J-1 “Exchange Visitor (EV) Program Sponsor, Chapman University is required to validate your program participation within thirty days of the program start date listed on your DS-2019 and to report any changes of name or U.S. address.
 These reports are submitted electronically to the U.S. Immigration and Customs Enforcement or ICE using the Student Exchange Visitor Information System or SEVIS.
 As soon after arrival as possible, be sure to report in person to International Student & Scholar Services.
-Please bring your passport, DS-2019 and proof of health insurance coverage.
+Please bring the following for both J1 and J2's: passport with visa, DS2019, and proof of health insurance coverage.

 Following initial validation, you must notify Susan Sams of any changes to your U.S. address within 10 days of the change.
 A legal name change must also be reported within 10 days.